cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 Step 3.

-Update hosts (FQDN) name in inventory file (located in repository directory downloaded on workstation).
+Add the hostname (FQDN) to inventory file hosts file (in downloaded repository directory).

 Example: